CDC Says Number Of Possible Cases Of Vaping-Related Lung Illness Has Doubled

 Many, though not all, of the patients who have fallen ill had used cannabis-derived vaping products, and some had also used nicotine-containing products.
 A smaller group reported using nicotine only.

-No infectious causes have been identified, and the CDC said in a briefing for reporters that the "lung illnesses are likely associated with a chemical exposure."
+No infectious causes have been identified, and the CDC told reporters that the "lung illnesses are likely associated with a chemical exposure."
 But it is too early to pinpoint a single product or substance that is common to all cases, the CDC said, based on preliminary research also published Friday.

 In those studies, officials in Illinois and Wisconsin detailed 53 cases they've investigated, 28 in Wisconsin and 25 in Illinois.
 They described the vaping history of 41 patients where complete information was available.